Kids On the Land has recently been highlighted by the U.S. Army Corps of Engineers as an example of a successful STEM program for Elementary students.

 To view thearticleby Melanie Ellis that was published in Pacesetter Magazine, the journal for the Southwestern Division of the U.S. Army Corps of Engineers,click here.

 Support Kids On The Land

 Kids On The Land

 Kids On the Land “KOL” is a unique Science, Technology, Engineering, and Mathematics (STEM) environmental program designed to teach children about the region where they live, connecting them to the land and a more sustainable future.

-The program is presented in during the Spring and Fall school semesters and in 2015.
+The program is presented in during the Spring and Fall school semesters.